kremrik/hot-rod-markdown/README.md

 ```
 ````

-Now, you're free to test that example file like any other Python code.
+Now, you're free to test that example file like any other Python code, make changes as needed, etc, and `hrm` can be used to keep everything in sync.